informeddeno/week4-ai-assignment/README.md

 ## Question 2
 ###Explain the difference between:

 ###Structured Data+

 It is organised data that is stored in rows and columns for ease of storage, searching and analysing in relational databases.

 ###Unstructured Data

-information that lacks a predefined format or data model, making it difficult to store and process in traditional relational databases.
+information that is lacks order i.e. lacks a predefined format or data model, making it difficult to store and process in traditional relational databases.

 ###Give two Examples of each.